Kesinh0/AIO-gen-1-Calculator/README.md

 # InsanityCalculator
-a calculator for people that are insane
+a gen 1 pokemon damage calculator
+-
+-
+-
+-
 compile it yourself :)